Undergraduate Medical Withdrawal

 If you plan on returning, please read the following for information on how-to and the process for returning.

-- The appropriate Director (health or counseling) will then make contact with you (by phone or in person) to discuss a wellness plan for return.
-The appropriate Director will subsequently notify ESS of your readiness to return and ESS will notify the Registrar of your clearance to return.
-If you haven't already done so, you'll also need to submit your application to Registrar for readmission/reinstatement.
+Student Affairs will notify the Registrar of your clearance to return.
+If you haven't already done so, you'll also need to submit your application to the Registrar for readmission/reinstatement.